wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bird-ardarna.md

 **Damage:** 0 <br>
 **Movement:** slow, fly fast &nbsp; &nbsp; **Morale:** coward <br>

-All plants and objects surrounding a dying adarna bird are changed as if they had spent a year in a dusty, sunless attic.
+All plants and objects near a dying adarna bird are changed as if they had spent a year in a dusty, sunless attic.

 **Unfathomable Beauty:** Creatures must succeed an intelligence check to see the adarna bird.